 Yes, awareness of dyspraxia is an issue, but I cannot help but feel that if a boy had exhibited the same problems with coordination and visible stress when asked to participate in sports, some concern would have been raised and they may have worked out what the problem was.
 There are gendered expectations and for that reason, girls can get overlooked.

-I have always been incredibly anxious but since finding out that this was more than simply overthinking things, it has been a lot easier to manage.
 I am not sure it is a ‘chicken or egg’ situation but I can see how dyspraxia exacerbates anxiety.
 It certainly knocked my self-esteem; being back to front and inside out nine times out of ten is exhausting.

-Low self-esteem and high anxiety made some personal relationships tough and I wouldn’t do my twenties again if you paid me.
+Low self-esteem and high anxiety have made some personal relationships tough and I wouldn’t do my twenties again if you paid me.
 It took a long time for me to realise there was something more to all of this than being a rubbish person.

 Not finding the words